KittyCAD/geometric-constraint-playground/README.md

 ## Todos and caveats for the reader

-- **Primitive Support:** The solver currently only reasons about free `Point` primitives, even when they are part of a `Line`.
+- **Primitive support:** The solver currently only reasons about free `Point` primitives, even when they are part of a `Line`.
 Extending the framework to other geometric primitives like arcs or circles would require defining their variables (e.g., center, radius) and implementing the corresponding residual and Jacobian functions.
 Several `UnsupportedPrimitiveError` exceptions in the code highlight this shortcoming.
-- **Symbolic Substitution:** The substitution logic is currently limited to a few point-based equality constraints.
+- **Symbolic substitution:** The substitution logic is currently limited to a few point-based equality constraints.
 To be fully effective, this should be expanded to handle more scenarios where variables can be eliminated.
-- **Solver Choice:** The codebase includes both a sparse solver (manual Jacobians) and a dense solver (using JAX for auto-differentiation).
+- **Solver choice:** The codebase includes both a sparse solver (manual Jacobians) and a dense solver (using JAX for auto-differentiation).
 A sparse solver approach seems like it should be significantly more performant for this problem domain and we should index hard on that.
   - Sympy was used extensively to arrive at our manual derivatives; see `derivative_deriver.py`.